-A determination of MEETS STANDARDS was assigned for the following reasons: >The agency has developed policy in Executive Directive #72 that is compliant with the cto ndard. sia naara.
+A determination of meets STANDARD was assigned for the following reasons:

+- >The agency has developed policy in Executive Directive #72 that is compliant with the standard even though written policy is not a requisite of the policy. - >One employee was found to have committed and act of sexual abuse with an inmate and was terminated.